NC State, Craft Beer, Carolina Cooking

 The rental market in Raleigh is stable but options can be limited depending on your timing.

-Within the first six months of 2017, average rent in Raleigh has increased by 3%, which isn’t much more than the overall increase of 2% throughout the United States.
+Within the first six months of 2017, average rent in Raleigh has decreased by 0.61% withing the early parts of 2018, which isn’t much more than the overall decrease of 0.4% throughout the United States.

 The vacancy rate in Raleigh is a similar story, sitting at 5.05% which is slightly lower than the overall U.S. rate of 5.85%.